FaidhiGhazali/faidhi-itools-assessment/README.md

 # Interview Assessement (faidhi-project)

-This is a Vue 3 application that demonstrates user authentication, theme toggling, and protected routing using the Composition API, Pinia, and Axios.
+This is a Vue 3 application using Quasar that demonstrates user authentication, theme toggling, and protected routing using the Composition API, Pinia, and Axios.

 ## Features
 ```